The Best Men's Travel Pants For Every Type of Trip

 I recommend the Bluffworks Gramercy suit, which has wrinkle-free suit pants.
 Check out our tips on how to pack a suit to avoid wrinkles, as well as my Gramercy Travel Suit review.

 They also have the Ascender Chino pants, which are your best option for times when you want something nicer or more professional.
-They pair nicely with their wrinkle-free travel dress shirts.
+They pair nicely with Bluffworks’ wrinkle-free travel dress shirts.
 I’ve been traveling with this combo to weddings and other events, and it’s been a great experience.
+Here’s my Ascender Chinos review where you can see all the features.

 Photo via Bluffworks